What exactly is the 30-Minutes-or-Less ER Service Pledge?

 Does this mean patients will be on their way home in 30 minutes or less?

-No. But we will work hard to have a clinical professional initially see you and begin evaluation and treatment within 30 minutes of your noted arrival time.
-Illness, injury and the volume of patients who need emergency care are unpredictable moment to moment, so your wait time and the total length of your visit will vary.
+No. We will work hard to have a medical professional initially see our patients and begin their evaluation and treatment within 30 minutes of their noted arrival.
+Depending on the nature of their illness or injury, and the unpredictable volume of patients requiring emergency care at any given time, the wait time and duration of each visit will vary.

 When do the 30 minutes officially start?

 The 30 minutes start when the patient checks in with our staff at the Emergency Room desk.